skydive241/Regshot-Advanced/README.md

 BUT **Regshot advanced** got a plethora of configuration possibilities and produces log files in various formats:
 * Plain TXT files
 * HTML files
-* CMD files for undoing the changes
+* CMD files (only for undoing the changes)
-* An easy parsable text file called "UNL"
+* Easy parsable text files called "UNL"
 * REG files undoing or repeating the registry changes
-* NSIS installer and uninstaller files, directly usable by the appropriate compiler
+* NSIS installer and uninstaller files, directly usable by the appropriate compiler (see great open source installer nsis: https://nsis.sourceforge.io/Main_Page)
-* Innosetup installer and uninstaller files, directly usable by the appropriate compiler
+* Innosetup installer and uninstaller files, directly usable by the appropriate compiler (see great open source installer innosetup: https://jrsoftware.org/isinfo.php)

+## Disclaimer
+**Important**
+Use this project at your own risc and handle its output with care!!!!
+The authors and contributors will not be able to provide any help if you damage your windows installation by using this tool....

 ## Support this project
 If you like this tool please consider supporting it via the PayPal button: